Michael Cheek: Chelmsford City

-In January 2014, following 13 goals in 20 league appearances for Heybridge Swifts during the opening months of the 2013–14 season, Cheek signed for National League South club Chelmsford City.
+In January 2014, following 13 goals in 20 Isthmian League Division One North appearances for Heybridge Swifts during the opening months of the 2013–14 season, Cheek signed for Conference South club Chelmsford City.
 Cheek's arrival at the club followed former Heybridge manager Mark Hawkes, who had joined Chelmsford in November 2013.
 On 21 January 2014, in his second game for the club, Cheek scored his first Chelmsford goal, in a 3–1 win away to Concord Rangers.
-Cheek finished the 2013–14 season with 12 goals from 20 appearances, a tally which included four goals in a 7–1 win against Tonbridge Angels on Easter Monday.
+Cheek finished the 2013–14 season with 12 goals from 20 appearances, a tally which included four goals in a 7–1 win over Tonbridge Angels on Easter Monday.

-On 28 December 2014, Cheek recorded his second four goal haul for Chelmsford in a 5–3 win away to Staines Town.
+On 28 December 2014, Cheek recorded his second four-goal haul for Chelmsford in a 5–3 win away over Staines Town.
 Despite only scoring one goal in his final 13 appearances for Chelmsford, Cheek scored 23 goals in 46 appearances in all competitions for the club during the 2014–15 season.
+He won the club's Player of the Year award.

 Braintree Town

-On 23 May 2015, it was announced Cheek has signed for National League side Braintree Town.
-Upon signing, Braintree boss Danny Cowley said "Michael Cheek was the best all-round forward in the Conference South last year".
-After scoring 15 league goals in his debut season for the club, Cheek signed a new one-year deal with Braintree in June 2016.
+On 23 May 2015, Cheek signed for National League club Braintree Town.
+Upon signing, Braintree boss Danny Cowley said "Cheek was the best all-round forward in the Conference South last year".
+Braintree qualified for the play-offs at the end of the 2015–16 season, which Cowley described as "nothing short of a miracle".
+They lost out to Grimsby Town in the semi-finals.
+After scoring 15 league goals in his debut season for the club, Cheek signed a new one-year deal with Braintree in June.

-Ahead of the 2016–17 National League season, after playing as a lone striker in the previous campaign, Cheek's role at Braintree changed, following the appointment of Jamie Day and the signings of Lee Barnard and Jack Midson.
-Despite Day's sacking in September 2016, Cheek scored 15 goals in 40 appearances as Braintree were relegated back to the National League South.
+Ahead of the 2016–17 season, after playing as a lone striker in the previous campaign, Cheek's role at Cressing Road changed, following the appointment of Jamie Day and the signings of Lee Barnard and Jack Midson.
+Day was sacked in September, and was replaced by Hakan Hayrettin, who demanded his players to work hard in every match.
+Cheek scored a hat-trick in a 5–2 victory at East Thurrock United in the FA Trophy.
+He scored 19 goals in 44 league appearances as Braintree were relegated back to the National League South.
+He was the division's fourth-highest scorer and also claimed eight assists.

 Dagenham & Redbridge

-Following Braintree's relegation, Cheek opted to the leave the club.
-In June 2017, he signed for National League club Dagenham & Redbridge on a two-year deal.
-He scored on his debut for Dagenham, in a 2–1 win against Barrow on 5 August 2017.
+On 15 June 2017, Cheek signed a two-year deal with National League club Dagenham & Redbridge, at which point he became a fully professional footballer.
+He suffered a knee injury, which he recovered from.
+He had the opportunity to leave Victoria Road in January after a transfer was agreed, though he instead chose to stay on and help the club during a difficult period.
+He scored 13 goals in 36 games across the 2017–18 campaign, helping John Still's Daggers to an 11th-place finish.